ambros-gleixner/VIPR/README.md

 After installing, run any of the vipr scripts as `./<viprscript> <path/to/.vipr-file>`.

-The script `viprcomp` is the only one with additional options set verbosity of SoPlex and the script itself at runtime.
+The script `viprcomp` is the only one with the additional option to set verbosity levels as well as the option to disable SoPlex.
-By default, both verbosity settings are set to off.
-To change this use the command `./viprcomp <SoPlex verbosity level> <Debugmode ON/OFF> <path/to/.viprfile>`.
-Both settings are optional and may be left out.

-SoPlex options are

-    0   Error (default)
-    1   Warning
-    2   Debug
-    3   Normal
-    4   High
-    5   Full

-For further information, consult the [SoPlex Documentation](https://soplex.zib.de/doc/html/).

-Debugmode is either set to `ON` or `OFF` (default).
+The verbosity level of SoPlex can be set to levels 0-5 using the flag `--vebosity=<level>`.
+Additional debug output can be enabled using `--debugmode=on`.
+If it is known that only weak derivations need to be completed, perfomance can be improved by setting `--soplex=off`.

+An example call for the completion script: `./viprcomp --verbosity=1 --debugmode=off --soplex=on <path/to/.vipr-file>`.

 ## Developers and contributors